 Health systems and hospitals play a vital role in providing important resources to support mental health, but daily therapeutics can support mental health as well.
 Here are five ways to prioritize your mental health — this month and every month.

 Getting your cardio on is important for more than just physical well-being.
 Exercise increases neurotransmitter activity and helps support a healthy hormone balance.
 For instance, according to Harvard Medical School, exercise reduces levels of the body's stress hormones, including adrenaline and cortisol, the hormones that activate the body's "flight-or-fight" response.
 Exercise also increases the production of endorphins, chemicals in the brain that act as natural painkillers and mood elevators.
 But there's no need to spend hours at the gym or pounding the pavement to reap the mental health benefits of exercise — a simple 20- to 30-minute walk each day may be enough to do the trick.
-The Mayo Clinic offers a more in-depth explanation about how exercising may boost confidence and self-esteem.

 No matter how busy life your life might be, slowing down and taking time to treat yourself is like charging your batteries.
 Get into the routine of complimenting yourself with each look in the mirror, filling the bathtub with your favorite herbal bath soak, or scheduling that massage you always put off.
 When you take time to care for your mind, body, and soul, taking care of your loved ones will come more easily.
 You're worth it!